Academic Policy and Regulations for Undergraduate Programs

 • Two or more credit hours of coursework emphasizing knowledge and practice of physical fitness and health from the list of courses designated ‘P’

 A strong sense of identity and self-efficacy combined with an understanding of others serve as a prelude for positive contribution to society as well as ethical and effective leadership.
 College coursework and co-curricular activities provide students with opportunities to engage with human diversity.
 Areas of diversity include but are not limited to: gender, race and ethnicity, socio-economic status, religion, education, sexual orientation, and cultural and linguistic heritage.
 Students learn to encounter the diversity of human experience with respect and open-mindedness, while also gaining the ability to express themselves and their own values and beliefs creatively and with civility and clarity.

 Demonstrate the capacity to make a positive impact on the world by acquiring effective skills and by addressing authentic issues and problems through:

 Note: Common Curriculum courses may also count toward majors, minors, or certificates, when appropriate.
-For more information on rules and applicable courses, see the Mary Baldwin website or contact your advisor, the office of the registrar, or the Baldwin Online and Adult Programs office (for Baldwin Online and Adult Programs students).
+For more information on rules and applicable courses, see the MBU website or contact your advisor, the Office of the Registrar, or the Baldwin Online and Adult Programs office.

 All graduates must complete a senior requirement for a minimum of three and a maximum of six semester hours of credit.
 It will carry a letter grade.
 The senior requirement must be supervised and evaluated by full-time faculty in the discipline unless they approve some other method of supervision and evaluation.
 The purpose of the senior requirement is to serve as a context within which students may establish themselves as persons capable of independent scholarship on a significant level.
 Disciplines choose among the following options: